juliomrqz/nuxt-netlify/docs/configuration.md

 ## redirects

-- Type: `array`
+- Type: `array, function`
 - Default: `[]`

 Adds extra redirects.

-You should pass in an array of objects with the redirection attributes.
+You should pass in an array of objects (or a function that returns the array) with the redirection attributes.
 The available attributes for each redirect are:

 - **from** (required): the path you want to redirect.
 - **to** (required): the URL or path you want to redirect to.